Skip to main content

 Regular Gas

-In many states, regular gas is defined as having an octane rating of 87.
-A majority of the gas-powered vehicles on today's roadways require the use of regular gas.
+In many states, regular gas has an octane rating of 87.
+Most gas-powered vehicles on today's roadways require regular gas.

 Premium Gas

-Premium gas is reserved for vehicles with high-performing engines such as sports cars, or heavy-duty SUVs and pickup trucks.
-Some luxury automakers also require the use of premium gas.
-Premium gas is defined by an octane rating of 91 to 94.
+Premium gas is reserved for vehicles with high-performing engines, such as sports cars or heavy-duty SUVs and pickup trucks.
+Some luxury automakers also require the use of premium gas, which is defined by an octane rating of 91 to 94.

 Mid-Grade Gas

-Mid-grade gas is defined as fuel with an octane rating somewhere between 89-90.
-Mid-grade gas has better ability to stabilize, and much like regular gas, it can be used on a variety of vehicles.
+Mid-grade gas is a fuel with an octane rating between 89 and 90.
+It is more stable and, like regular gas, can be used in a variety of vehicles.

 Read through the rest of our blogs to learn more about car maintenance, or, if your old car is on its way out, consider donating it to Newgate School.